BIMSBbioinfo/uyar_et_al_multiomics_deeplearning/README.md

 files along with patient-related clinical meta-data.

 The data is first downloaded into the "GDCdata" sub-folder in the current working directory.
-From there the data is further processed and prepared, which is written under "GDCdata_prepared".
+From there the data is further processed and prepared, which is saved under "GDCdata_prepared".

 usage:
-<path to Rscript> ./src/download.tcga.R <target folder to save GDCdata> <target folder to save prepared data>
 ```
 /opt/R/4.0/bin/Rscript ./src/download.tcga.R `pwd` `pwd`/GDCdata_prepared
 ```